 Designed by: Manuel Villa with the help of architect Alberto González

-Use: Personal backyard retreat
+Usage: Personal backyard retreat

 Designed by French architect Christian Pottgiesser, this other-worldly office became the headquarters for two French companies: Pons and Huot.
 It is adorned with floating staircases, a recreational room, and indoor ficus panda trees galore.
 (That works because the bulk of the space is contained within a stately glass atrium, comprised of a restored industrial hall built in the late 19th century.)

-Pons and Huot
+Pons And Huot

 Location: Paris, France